mrocklin/slides/pycon-2018.md

 -  Code interactively

-    Need to iterate quickly.
-Scientists don't know what they're looking for
+    Scientists iterate quickly as they search for insight

--  Integrate many kinds of content:
+-  Integrate different forms of content:
-    -  Code and results
+    -  Code
-    -  Markdown prose
+    -  Prose
-    -  Output images
+    -  Outputs and images

     Transitions smoothly from workspace to reproducible report
 -  Runs in a web browser